KIDMO—Kidney prediction model

 Interpretation

-The HR (hazard ratio) shows the relative increase or decrease in the event rate of kidney graft loss for this recipient compared to the median event rate in the reference population.
-So, a HR > 1 indicates a higher hazard, and a HR < 1 indicated lower hazard and a more favorable outcome as what we observe in average.
-A recipient with a HR of 1.0 corresponds to the median hazard in the Swiss reference population of kidney transplant recipients.
+• The HR (hazard ratio) shows the relative increase or decrease in the event rate of kidney graft loss for this recipient compared to the median event rate in the reference population from 2008 to 2021.
+So, an HR > 1 indicates a higher hazard rate, and an HR < 1 indicates lower hazard rate and a more favorable outcome, as we observed on average.
+A recipient with an HR of 1.0 corresponds to the median hazard rate in the Swiss reference population of kidney transplant recipients.

-The rank is the percentile of the recipients’ calculated hazard ratio and is interpreted as the percentage of recipients in the reference population with lower or equal hazard compared to the new recipient.
+• The Rank is the percentile of the recipients’ calculated hazard ratio and is interpreted as the percentage of recipients in the reference population with a lower or equal hazard rate compared to the new recipient.
 The rank has a range from 0% to 100%, and the lower the score, the more favorable the outcome.

-The cum. inc. (cumulative incidence) is the probability of occurrence of kidney graft failure over time at 2 and 5 years after transplant.
+• The 2-yr risk and 5-yr risk are the cumulative incidence, i.e., the probability of kidney graft failure over time at 2 and 5 years after transplant, respectively.

-A hazard ratio (HR) of 0.67 means the recipient may have a graft loss rate that is 0.67-times that of a recipient with the median hazard rate.
-In other words, the hazard rate is reduced by 33%.
+• An HR of 0.52 means the recipient may have a graft loss rate that is 0.52 times that of a recipient with the median hazard rate.
+In other words, the hazard rate is reduced by 48%.

-A recipient’s rank of 22% indicates that 22% of recipients had an equal or lower hazard rate, while 88% had a higher hazard rate.
+• A recipient’s Rank of 10% indicates that 10% of recipients had an equal or lower hazard rate in the Swiss population, while 90% had a higher hazard rate.

-A 5-year cumulative incidence (cum. inc.) of 0.05 means the probability of kidney graft loss within five years after transplantation is 5%.
-In other words, 5 out of 100 recipients with similar clinical characteristics may experience kidney graft loss during that time.
+• A 2-year risk of 0.02 and a 5-year risk of 0.04 correspond to a 2% and 4% probability of kidney graft loss within two and five years after transplantation, respectively.
+In other words, approximately 2 out of 100 recipients and 4 out of 100 recipients with similar clinical characteristics may experience kidney graft loss within the first two and five years, respectively.

 The hazard rate is the frequency at which kidney transplants fail over time.
-The reference population included all the kidney recipients transplanted at Swiss transplant centers between 2008 and 2021 and included in the study.
-By default, the risk calculator is initialized with the reference values, except for the transplantation year, which is set to the current year.
+The reference population included all kidney recipients at Swiss transplant centers between 2008 and 2021 who were included in the study.
+The median risk scenario is the median of all kidney transplants between 2008 and 2021 and is defined by a donor age of 65 and a transplant year of 2015, with all other variables set to their reference levels.
+By default, the risk calculator is initialized with the reference values, except for the transplant year, which is set to the current year.

 References